Merri/nom/README.md

 ### Manipulating properties

-Sometimes you need things to be a little more complex.
+At other times you need things to be a little more complex.
 Besides having child elements you want to have some properties set.

 ```js
 var div = nom.el('div', {